Skip to content

 Can I Keep Native Target Files As My Source Of Truth?

-That is not the intended long-term model.
-The project source of truth should live in the package-standard layout, and target files should be generated outputs.
+No. The intended long-term model is to keep the source of truth in the package-standard layout and treat target files as generated output.

 Is generate Optional?

-Not if you want the managed project model. generate is part of the workflow, not an optional extra.
+No, not if you want the managed project flow. generate is part of the workflow.

 Is validate --strict Optional?

-Treat it as the main readiness check, especially for local Python and Node runtime projects.
+Treat it as the main readiness check, especially for local Python and Node runtime repos.

 Can One Repo Own Multiple Targets?